AdobeDocs/experience-manager-65.de-DE/help/sites-administering/security.md

 The privilege registration mechanism is reflected in the UI under **Repository Configuration**.

-Die Registrierung neuer (benutzerdefinierter) Berechtigungen ist selbst durch eine integrierte Berechtigung geschützt, die auf Repository-Ebene (in JCR: Übergeben von &#39;null&#39; als &#39;absPath&#39; Parameter in der ac-mgt-API, siehe jsr 333 für Details).
+Die Registrierung neuer (benutzerdefinierter) Berechtigungen ist selbst durch eine integrierte Berechtigung geschützt, die auf Repository-Ebene (in JCR: Übergeben von &#39;null&#39; als &#39;absPath&#39; Parameter in der ac-mgt-API, siehe jsr 333 für weitere Informationen).
 By default, **admin** and all members of administrators have that privilege granted.

 >[!NOTE]
 >